mfung/the_test_game/README.md

-The Test Game
+The Spec Game
 =============

-Write a test, then someone else writes the code to make the test pass.
+Write a spec, then someone else writes the code to make the spec pass.

-To run the test
+To run:

-    ruby test.rb
+    bundle install

-If you didn't clone the repo to ~/Code, make sure to adjust line 5 of test.rb.
+    rspec